-Finally, we identified the subset of the TARs that are most similar to existing annotated ncRNAs by applying a supervised machine-learning approach \cite{21177971} (see Suppl.), which integrates expression from multiple RNA-Seq experiments (beyond those in the matched compendium) with other features such as RNA secondary structure, sequence conservation, and chromatin modification and transcription factor binding.
-It was trained on a gold-standard set of annotated ncRNAs (essentially the comparable ncRNAs, above), producing predictions that are conservative extrapolations from these.
+Finally, we identified the subset of the TARs that are most similar to existing annotated ncRNAs by applying a supervised machine-learning approach \cite{21177971} (see Suppl.).
+Our machine-learning classifier integrates expression from multiple RNA-Seq experiments (beyond those in the matched compendium) with other features such as RNA secondary structure, sequence conservation, chromatin modification and transcription factor binding.
+It is trained on a gold-standard set of annotated ncRNAs (essentially the comparable ncRNAs, above), producing predictions that are conservative extrapolations from these.
 In worm, many of the supervised ncRNA predictions have been previously validated \cite{21177976,21177971}.
-Here, we carried out analogous validations in fly embryos and various human tissues using RT-PCR (see Suppl.).
-Moreover, further validations of similar ncRNAs predictions have also been carried out independently in fly \cite{16951679} and human \cite{22955620,23104886}.
-Overall, the number of supervised ncRNA predictions is only a very small fraction of the set of all TARs.
-Since these represent a fairly conservative set of novel ncRNAs that appear similar to the annotated ncRNAs, it may be that the majority of ncRNAs similar to those annotated have been identified.
+Here, we carried out analogous validations in fly and human using RT-PCR (see Suppl.).
+Moreover, further validations of similar ncRNAs predictions have also been carried out independently in these organisms as well \cite{16951679,22955620,23104886}.
+Overall, the number of supervised ncRNA predictions is only a small fraction of the set of all TARs.
+Since these represent a fairly conservative set of novel ncRNAs that appear similar to the annotated ncRNAs, it may be that the majority of ncRNAs similar to those annotated have been identified

 ** Analysis of Antisense Transcription

 So far, the detected non-coding transcription has, by definition, been restricted to avoid overlapping annotated transcription on the opposite strand.
 While a fully strand-specific analysis is not possible across all three species, we can identify orthologous loci that exhibit conserved antisense transcription, including the well-studied mammalian loci Dicer-1 and CTCF.
-While the protein coding genes tend to be well-conserved across many phyla, "positionally equivalent" (relative to positions in an ortholog gene) antisense transcripts are often poorly conserved even between closely related mammals \cite{16290135, 16683030}.
+While the protein coding genes tend to be well-conserved across diverse phyla, "positionally equivalent" (relative to positions in an ortholog gene) antisense transcripts are often poorly conserved even between closely related mammals \cite{16290135, 16683030}.

-We identify 1,629 human, 303 fly and 18 worm protein-coding genes with annotated transcripts antisense to a mature RNA (see Associated Data Files).
+We identified 1,629 human, 303 fly and 18 worm protein-coding genes with annotated transcripts antisense to a mature RNA (see Associated Data Files).
 We find that for these human genes there is a significant enrichment of orthologs (619) with worm and fly (see Suppl.).
-There are no protein-coding genes that have antisense annotations that are positionally conserved across all three organisms.
-We find 27 cases of human orthologs that have positionally conserved antisense annotations in fly.
+None of these orthologs have antisense annotations that are positionally conserved across all three organisms.
+However, we do find that 27 of the 619 human orthologs have positionally conserved antisense annotations in fly.
 These represent a conservative estimate of the amount of antisense transcription as they rely only on annotation.
-We scanned for further cases of antisense transcription by identifying TARs in fly strand specific RNA-Seq data \cite{mod9} (see Suppl.).
+We scanned for further cases of antisense transcription by identifying TARs in fly strand-specific RNA-Seq data \cite{mod9} (see Suppl.).
 We found 1,721 fly protein-coding genes that exhibited antisense transcription in a testes sample that was enriched for orthologs (127 out of 1,721) with positionally conserved transcription in human (28% enrichment).

-** Relationship of HOT Regions and Enhancers to non-coding Transcription
+** Relationship of HOT Regions and Enhancers to Non-canonical Transcription

-TF binding sites distal to genes have been associated with RNA expression, also outside of annotated genes.
+TF binding sites distal to genes have been associated with RNA expression \cite{20463730}.
 We determined the degree to which the characterized non-canonical transcription contributes to this effect in enhancers \cite{mod2,22955620} and distal HOT (high-occupancy target) regions \cite{mod3}.
-HOT regions have an overrepresentation of different transcription factor binding sites \cite{21177976,21177974,22950945} and have previously been suggested to be associated with transcription; distal HOT regions are the subset of HOT regions that are not in promoters.
-We overlapped both distal HOT regions and enhancers with our TARs and supervised ncRNA predictions and found a strong, statistically significant overlap in all three organisms, compared to a randomly shuffled control (see Fig 5C and Table S4f).
+HOT regions have an overrepresentation of different transcription-factor binding sites \cite{21177976,21177974,22950945} and have previously been suggested to be associated with transcription; distal HOT regions are the subset of HOT regions that are not in promoters.
+We overlapped both distal HOT regions and enhancers with our TARs and supervised ncRNA predictions and found a strong, statistically significant overlap in all three organisms, compared to a randomly shuffled control (see Fig 5C, Suppl. and Table S4f).
 This could represent "enhancer RNAs", i.e. RNAs that are independently transcribed from enhancer regions \cite{20393465}.
-Moreover these results are consistent to those found in \cite{mod2} based on GRO-seq data.
+Moreover these results are consistent to those found in \cite{mod2} based on a different analysis with GRO-seq data.